loganfillo/test_robot/README.md

 ## Description

-A short description of the package explaining what it's purpose is
+A short description of the package explaining what it's purpose is.

 ## Usage

 A guide showing how to use the executables in the package, it should have sections like this

     ros2 run triton_example example_node

-Which show command line commands needed to use the executable
+Which show command line commands needed to use the executable.

 ## Contributors